Subject Guides

 At the thesis and dissertation stage/level of research, you will be using multiple sources, many more than are required by the typical undergraduate essay or paper.

-It is helpful to ask yourself some questions to help you define the parameters of your bibliography, parameters such as timeframe, primary sources, criticism.
+It is helpful to ask yourself some questions to help you define the parameters of your bibliography, parameters such as timeframe, primary sources, and the critical or theoretical lens(es) you are using.
+Here are some (non-exhaustive) examples to get you started.

-• What are the canonical texts/primary sources of my study?
-E.g., If you are researching Wilkie Collins as a detective novelist, you would select some (or all) of his detective novels, and exclude short works and plays.
+- What are the canonical texts/primary sources of my study?
+E.g., If you are researching Wilkie Collins as a detective novelist, you would select some (or all) of his detective novels, and exclude his short works and plays.

-• Which theoretical/critical lens am I using?
-Therefore, a narrower search would focus on criticism related to your study using this lens.
+- Which theoretical/critical lens am I using?
+Therefore, a search like this would focus on criticism related to your study using this lens.
 E.g, Search for monographs and articles that interrogate the detective novel using postcolonial theory.

-Use the catalog to search for scholarly monographs (current and historical), bibliographies, dissertations, and reference material.
+Use the catalog to search for scholarly monographs (current and historical), bibliographies, dissertations, reference material, and primary sources (novels, poems).

-For example: For a longview back in time, you can consult Bibliographies and Guides, such as Wilkie Collins : an annotated bibliography, 1889-1976.
+For example: For a more historical perspective, you can consult Bibliographies and Guides, such as Wilkie Collins : an annotated bibliography, 1889-1976.

 How to search for titles like the above in the Catalog: